-We read Prince Cinders’ story to celebrate Prince George’s birth.
-Prince Cinders isn’t your archetypal dashing prince (unlike his three, large, hairy brothers) but with the help of a dirty fairy he does get his happy ending.
+Prince Cinders isn’t your archetypal dashing prince (unlike his three, large, hairy brothers) but with the help of a dirty fairy he does get his happy ending!

-The Story: Shy, skinny Prince Cinders does all the housework while his brothers are at the disco.
-One evening a dirty fairy falls down the chimney and tries to grant Prince Cinders’ wishes – he wants to be like his brothers.
-Her spells don’t go quite as planned and he can’t get into the Rock’n Royal Bash as he resembles a large monkey.
-At the bus stop Prince Cinders’ monkey appearance frightens Princess Lovelypenny but then midnight strikes and he becomes his shy, skinny self again.
+The Story: Shy Prince Cinders does all the housework while his brothers are at the disco.
+One evening a dirty fairy falls down the chimney and tries to grant his wishes – he wants to be like his brothers.
+Her spells don’t go quite as planned and Prince Cinders can’t get into the Rock’n Royal Bash as he looks like a large monkey.
+His monkey appearance frightens Princess Lovelypenny but then midnight strikes and he becomes his shy, skinny self again.
 Prince Cinders loses his trousers in his haste to get away from the princess so next day all the princes try them on.
-They only fit Prince Cinders and he marries Princess Lovelypenny (the fairy turns the three brothers into palace cleaning fairies).
+They only fit Prince Cinders and he marries Princess Lovelypenny (the fairy turns his brothers into palace cleaning fairies).

 Prince Cinders is very shy and not the strongest of characters but he does get the girl (albeit with the help of a completely incompetent fairy!).
 The humour comes from the twists given to a familiar story and the amusing details in Babette Cole’s illustrations.